List of Noah's Arc characters: Ricky Davis

 Ricky is the owner of a men's clothing store called Trade Analysis on Melrose Avenue.
 Described as a free-spirit and "saying yes to life" personality, Rick is sexually promiscuous who avoids commitment.
 It is revealed in season 1 that the total of men Ricky has had sex is "triple digits", hinting that he has had sex with over 100 guys.
 Ricky's promiscuity has often caused his store to suffer as one guy stole a shirt from his store while Ricky was having sex with a guy in another room of the store.
-He ultimately hires Romeo as a sales-clerk associate to help manage his store.
+He ultimately hires Raphael as a sales-clerk associate to help manage his store.
 In mid-season 1, Ricky begins a one-sided open relationship with Junito.
 During the relationship, Ricky struggles to comes to term that he is in a sexual relationship with Junito, who is HIV-positive.
 The revelation causes Junito to end their relationship after Ricky feels uncomfortable.

 In season 2, Ricky and Junito consummate their now mutual open-relationship.
 At the end of season 2, Ricky breaks up with Junito after he sets him up with a guy who Junito becomes close with.
 Ricky cites the reason behind the breakup was that he "can't breathe" and "felt like he was in prison".

 In Jumping the Broom, Ricky confesses that he has been in love with Noah for a very long time.
 This was hinted many times in the series.
 The first time was when Wade struggled to identify himself as Noah's boyfriend in the third episode of season 1.
 The second time was when Noah was gay bashed in sixth episode of season 2.
 In the following episode, Ricky confessed to Noah that he loved him but he did not clarify the extent of his feelings.